Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Statistical model description

 The response variable is the pre-outbreak (1965) density of trees in the \( j \)-th age bin, which is defined by the age range interval $\left(\text{(lower age)}_j, \text{(upper age)}_j \right]$.
 The expected density $ \mu_{j,\text{tree}} $ for the $j^{\text{th}}$ age bin can be defined as:

 Finally, the likelihood for the observed tree density, denoted, $ (\text{TPA})_j $, is given by the normal PDF:

 Residual errors in the densities of small and large-diameter trees are made commensurate through the logarithmic transformation.
 The noise parameter is $\sigma_{\text{tree}}$.
-The model provides a good fit to the data (Fig.\,\ref{fig:tree1}), though there is substantial uncertainty due to the high quotient of parameters to data (3 and 7 respectively).
+The model provides a good fit to the data (Fig.\,\ref{fig:tree0}), though there is substantial uncertainty (Fig. \ref{fig:tree1}) due to the high quotient of parameters and data (i.e., $3/7$).